Microsoft Blacklist

 If an IP is listed on the OLC blacklist, then emails from that IP will be rejected with the following error message:

 550 5.7.1 Unfortunately, messages from [x.x.x.x] weren't sent.
-Please contact your Internet service provider since part of their network is on our block list (S3140).
+Please contact your Internet service provider since part of their network is on our block list (S3150).
 You can also refer your provider to http://mail.live.com/mail/troubleshooting.aspx#errors.

-Once you have filled the form out, you should get a response within a few hours with the results of a first, automated, check on the IP.
+Once you have filled the form out, you should get a response within a few hours with the results of an automated check on the IP.

-If they still refuse to delist the IP, and you’ve only recently been allocated the IP, you should tell them this.
+If they still refuse to delist the IP, and you’ve only recently been allocated the IP, you can inform them of this.
 They will then require an email or PDF confirmation from us, the ISP, with information on when the IP was allocated.
 To request this confirmation from us, please contact our support team by opening a support request via your account, and let us know exactly what Microsoft needs.

 In those rare cases where all of the above fails, we can fill out the delisting form for the IP.
 We don't have any special contacts at Microsoft, but their support will sometimes respond differently to a new delisting request.
 If that doesn’t work for us either, the only solution is to change the IP.